Lionel Messi is fit to play in Barcelona's opening Champions League game against Borussia Dortmund | Goal.com

 The 32-year-old returned to full training on Monday morning and has been included in Ernesto Valverde's 22-man squad for the trip to Westfalenstadion.

-Messi will travel to Germany with his teammates later today, as Barca prepare to open their latest Champions League campaign.
+Messi will travel to Germany with his team-mates later on Monday, as Barca prepare to open their latest Champions League campaign.

-The Spanish champions have been drawn in Group F, alongside Dortmund, Inter Milan and Slavia Prague.
+The Spanish champions have been drawn in Group F, alongside Dortmund, Inter and Slavia Prague.

 Messi has not featured for Barca since a Copa del Rey final defeat against Valencia on May 25, with Valverde having to make do without a prized asset at the start of the season.